Drake (musician): 2022–2024: Honestly, Nevermind, Her Loss, For All the Dogs, Kendrick Lamar feud, and 100 Gigs

-2025–present: Some Sexy Songs 4 U and Iceman
+2025–present: Some Sexy Songs 4 U, Iceman, Maid of Honour, Habibti and Fear of Missing Out

-On January 3, 2025, producer Conductor Williams posted the Drake freestyle "Fighting Irish" on YouTube, but it was quickly removed.
-The track was interpreted to contain diss references towards LeBron James, with the title possibly being a reference to James' high school mascot.
-On February 3, 2025, Drake announced Some Sexy Songs 4 U, a collaborative album with PartyNextDoor, which was released on February 14, 2025. $ome $exy $ongs 4 U subsequently debuted at number one on the Billboard 200 chart, supplanting GNX by Kendrick Lamar and tying the Billboard record with Jay-Z and Taylor Swift for most number one albums by a solo artist.

-On February 16, 2025, it was announced that Drake would be the first artist in history to headline all three days at the 2025 Wireless Festival.
+On February 3, 2025, Drake announced Some Sexy Songs 4 U, a collaborative album with PartyNextDoor, which was released on February 14, 2025. $ome $exy $ongs 4 U debuted at number one on the Billboard 200 chart, tying the Billboard record for most number one albums by a solo artist.
+On February 16, it was announced that Drake would be the first artist in history to headline all three days at the 2025 Wireless Festival.
 Drake became the fastest artist to sell out the festival in its history, selling all tickets in minutes.
-Directly after the festival, he commenced his Some Special Shows 4 U tour in Europe (including the United Kingdom), which will conclude on September 23.
-He was announced as Toronto's host during the 2026 FIFA World Cup matches, as well as its musical performer.
+Directly after the festival, he commenced his Some Special Shows 4 U tour in Europe, which concluded on September 23.

-On July 5, 2025, Drake released the single "What Did I Miss?", which he previewed the night before through his Iceman: Episode 1 livestream.
-As the lead single of his upcoming ninth studio album Iceman, it marks his return to solo material.
+On July 5, 2025, Drake released the single "What Did I Miss?" as the lead single of his upcoming ninth studio album, Iceman.
+It marks his return to solo material.
+On May 14, 2026 it was announced that alongside Iceman, two new albums entitled Habibti and Maid of Honour would be released the following day.
+They debuted at, respectively, numbers one, two, and three on the Billboard 200 chart, making Drake the first artist to hold the top three positions concurrently.

+In September 2026, Drake expanded his production on cinema with the release of Fear of Missing Out (stylized as FOMO), a "not so short film".
+The film premiered on YouTube, following a rollout that included teaser campaigns and photo drops.